A little story …

 I digress, let’s wipe those tears away and move on.

-My grandmother was also not very fond of my wishing the boys to be older, in fact, quite disappointed.
+My grandmother was also not very fond of my wishing the boys to be older; in fact, I was quite disappointed.
 Actually, looking back, I’m not either.

 Am I kind?

-These running thoughts came to mind the other day.
-I was driving behind someone who was moving … so … slow – yep, they were driving the speed limit (sorry Dad)!
+These thoughts came to mind the other day.
+I was driving behind someone who was moving so slowly—yep, they were driving the speed limit (sorry, Dad)!

 Did I have somewhere fancy to be?
 Nope, just going home after a quick trip to the grocery store.
 Woe is me – I was hangry!
 Not a typo, folks [super hungry plus being cranky = hangry].
 Also, not a fine quality of mine.

-For the most part, I believe that I am a kind individual – I seek to help others, I inspire my readers and followers almost daily on Social Media, I cook fantastic meals for my family every weekend, I adopt fur babies, and I recycle.
+For the most part, I believe that I am a kind individual.
+I seek to help others, inspire my readers and followers almost daily on Social Media, cook fantastic meals for my family every weekend, adopt fur babies, and recycle.

-There, yes, I have “proven” to those that need to know that I am kind.
+Yes, I have “proven” to those who need to know that I am kind.

 Nope, sorry, it’s not quite that easy.

-There are people in this world when they get behind someone “driving slow,” aka the speed limit, their attitude does not change – at all.
+There are people in this world whose attitude does not change when they get behind someone “driving slow,” aka the speed limit.
 And you know what they do?
 They slow down, give the person space, and patiently wait until their next turn.

 Nope, sorry, not me.